| |

 course of 11 novels and some short stories.

-Burroughs’ stories are all interconnected, so that his Mars tales
+Burroughs’ stories are interconnected, so that his Mars tales

 connect to his Venus tales, the Pellucidar books, and even his

-his other fantasy stories into the Oz series in 1909.
-But Barsoom
+brought his other fantasy stories into the Oz series in 1909.
+And as

 didn’t end with Burroughs.
 Otis Aldebert Kline loosely connected his

-Mars stories, even referencing John Carter in-universe.
+Mars stories to them, even referencing John Carter in-universe.
 (Burroughs

 returned the favor with his Venus adventures.)
 Later, a host of